-There are a lot of bad options available when it comes to getting out of debt.
-I know this because I get emails frequently from readers who’ve tried several different options for getting out of debt, but ultimately failed.
-They end up contacting me because they don’t understand why the method they used to get out of debt didn’t work for them.
+There are a ton of bad options available when it comes to getting out of debt.
+I know this because I frequently get emails from readers who’ve tried several different options for paying off debt, but ultimately failed.
+They end up contacting me because they don’t understand why the method they used didn’t work for them.
 Because of that, they are now deeper in debt than ever and desperate for help.
-It’s a very common thread that I’m seeing more and more.
+It’s a common thread that I’m seeing more and more.

 It’s because the most popular methods for getting out of debt don’t address the elephant in the room, which makes all the difference.
 I’ll talk more about this later in the post.